OhligerJ/svyelunite-temperature/README.md

 ## Get it up and running

 Open a terminal window, navigate to this project's folder, and run `npm install` , then `npm run dev`.
+Some dependencies may require you to update your version of `npm`.

 Navigate your browser to the URL that shows up when it's done building (mine is http://localhost:5173).

 To exit the process, return to the terminal window running this code, and use `Ctrl+C` (`Command .` in OSX, I believe)